dialex/start-testing/docs/tools/heuristics.md

 ## Practice

-> Heuristics can work incredibly well in certain contexts when applied with thought and skill.
->
-> As testers, we frequently come across heuristics in the form of checklists, mnemonics and cheat sheets.
-They may sometimes be referred to as oracles or models.
-No matter what they're called or the form you get them in, if they serve as cognitive shortcuts that help us to solve problems or make decisions, they’re heuristics.
+You will frequently come across heuristics in the form of checklists, mnemonics, cheat sheets, oracles or models.
+If they serve as cognitive shortcuts that help us to solve problems or make decisions, they’re heuristics.
->

 > - Boundary testing.
 We are all familiar with the story of [Goldilocks and the Three Bears](https://en.wikipedia.org/wiki/Goldilocks_and_the_Three_Bears), and the Goldilocks heuristic focuses on the concept of “too big, too small and just right”.
 >
 >   When considering the Goldilocks heuristic, testers could think about data entry fields and try testing with data entries that are too big, too small and with entries that are more “typical” for that field and context.
 For example, you could try entering data into a currency field with a googol, a negative number and a more typical number for your product.